ihodes/Clogs/README.markdown

 ####Preliminary (this is an alpha version, after all)
 You'll want to make a directory to hold all of your posts (I use `p/`) and put it in the `resource/` directory.

 Now you can make your first post.
 It's simple: create another directory, this time with the name you want to be the post's URL.
 Place that directory inside the `p/` directory, and create a `post.md` file.
 On the first line of that file, you should create a map: this will be used to supply the metadata for the post.
-Right now, you should at *least* supply a `:title`, which will be used as, you guessed it, the title of the post, and `:summary` that is used on the archives page.
+Right now, you should at *least* supply a `:title`, which will be used as, you guessed it, the title of the post, and `:summary` that is used on the archives page, as well as an `:author` key and value.

-e.g. `{:title "How to do this" :summary "Wherein I explain how this is done."}`
+e.g. `{:title "How to do this" :summary "Wherein I explain how this is done." :author "Isaac Hodes"}`

 If you want, you can add your own "published" date: